ray-project/ray/doc/source/data/dataset.rst

 Concepts
 --------
 Ray Datasets implement `Distributed Arrow <https://arrow.apache.org/>`__.
-A Dataset consists of a set of Python or Arrow records partitioned into *blocks*.
-Each block is stored as a Ray object in the Ray object store, and is either an `Arrow table <https://arrow.apache.org/docs/python/data.html#tables>`__ or a Python list (for Arrow incompatible objects).
+A Dataset consists of a list of Ray object references to *blocks*.
+Each block holds a set of items in either an `Arrow table <https://arrow.apache.org/docs/python/data.html#tables>`__ or a Python list (for Arrow incompatible objects).
 Having multiple blocks in a dataset allows for parallel transformation and ingest of the data (e.g., into :ref:`Ray Train <train-docs>` for ML training).

 The following figure visualizes a Dataset that has three Arrow table blocks, each block holding 1000 rows each: